Laura Whitmore: Television

 In the summer of 2012, she appeared on the RTÉ television talk show, Saturday Night with Miriam, after carrying the 2012 Summer Olympics torch.

 A pilot episode of songwriting-based talent show The Hit aired in September 2012 on RTÉ Two, hosted by Whitmore.
-On 15 March 2013, RTÉ announced that the show had been ordered for a full series which was broadcast in the summer, but Whitmore would not host due to conflicting schedule in London.
+On 15 March 2013, RTÉ announced that the show had been ordered for a full series which was broadcast in the summer, but Whitmore would not host due to a conflicting schedule in London.
 Aidan Power and Nicky Byrne presented the full series.

 In April 2014, she co-hosted the 11th Irish Film & Television Awards with Simon Delaney.

 In 2014, she joined the BBC Eurovision team as a commentator for the Eurovision Song Contest 2014 semi-finals in Copenhagen, Denmark alongside Scott Mills on BBC Three.
 She replaced Ana Matronic in the role, but did not return in 2015.
 In 2014, she was an occasional presenter of "The Hub" section on ITV's This Morning.

 On 24 October 2014, she appeared in Channel 4's The Feeling Nuts Comedy Night to raise awareness of testicular cancer.

 In February 2015, Whitmore left MTV News after seven years on the channel, but continued to present irregular segments and specials.
 Her last bulletin with the station was recorded on 26 February 2015.

 On 10 August 2016, Whitmore took part in the fourteenth series of Strictly Come Dancing, beginning September 2016.
 She was partnered with Italian dancer Giovanni Pernice and was the sixth contestant to be voted out, on 5 November 2016, following a dance off with eventual series champions Ore Oduba and Joanne Clifton.
+She was the first contestant to complain of her treatment by Pernice saying “I was extremely uncomfortable with him.
+In the end, I felt broken.
+I cried every day.”

 In 2018, she presented Survival of the Fittest, a reality series for ITV2, alongside comedian Brennan Reece.

 On 20 December 2019, it was announced that Whitmore would host the sixth series of ITV2's Love Island in 2020 after Caroline Flack was arrested for assaulting her partner Lewis Burton.
 Following Flack's death while that was airing, Whitmore returned for the seventh series in June 2021.

+At the series 16 finale of Love Island, Laura Whitmore did a quick 20-second tribute before the start of the final, following highlights of Flack's time as host of Love Island.

-On 23 August 2022, it was announced that Whitmore will step down from hosting Love Island.
+On 23 August 2022, it was announced that Whitmore would step down from hosting Love Island.
 One of the reasons for stepping down was Whitmore's new projects that were conflicting with her commitment to Love Island.

+In April 2023, Whitmore began hosting her chatshow Laura Whitmore's Breakfast Show on ITV1 where she invites celebrity guests into her studio for a chat every Sunday at 8:30 am.

+In July 2023, she released her ITVX documentary series Laura Whitmore Investigates which explores a number of controversial topics and the impact they have had on the world.